IntelliTect/Coalesce/docs/stacks/vue/getting-started.md

 With these pieces in place, we now have a functioning page that will display details about a person.
 We can start up the application (or, if it was already running, refresh the page) and navigate to ``/person/1`` (assuming a person with ID 1 exists - if not, navigate to ``/admin/Person`` and create one).

 From this point, you can start adding more fields, more features, and more flair to the page.
-Check out all the other documentation in the sidebar to see what else Coalesce has to offer, including the :ref:`VueOverview`.
+Check out all the other documentation in the sidebar to see what else Coalesce has to offer, including the [Vue Overview](/stacks/vue/overview.md).